CHOOSING QUALITY OF LIFE

 Intellectual functioning: Also known as IQ (intelligence quotient).
 This refers to a person’s ability to learn reason, make decisions, and solve problems.
 IQ is measured by an IQ test.
 The average IQ is 100.
 A person is considered to have an intellectual disability if he or she has an IQ of less than 70 to 75.

-Adaptive behaviors: These are skills necessary for day-to-day life, such as being able to communicate effectively, interact with others, and take care of oneself.
+Behavioral Adaptation: These are skills necessary for day-to-day life, such as being able to communicate effectively, interact with others, and take care of oneself.

 Every person is unique, regardless of their IQ score.
 Everyone has their own personality and areas of ability and areas of difficulty.